 Even though in some ways, time has felt stagnant and we’ve all been challenged in different ways, our collective journeys toward self-discovery may have been expedited by the periods of pause or pandemonium we may have faced.

-As we turn the corner into the second half of 2020, the shift in seasons reminds us that time will move forward and we will continue to evolve, no matter what the world brings.
+As we turn the corner into the first half of 2021, the shift in seasons reminds us that time will move forward and we will continue to evolve, no matter what the world brings.
 This road toward personal growth and better understanding ourselves and the people around us is the work of a lifetime.
 And one of our team’s favorite tools for that journey is the Enneagram.

 Instead, the Enneagram focuses on the desires and fears that motivate certain behaviors, while leaving room for the expressions and variations that make all of us unique.